jkiv/shapool-core/docs/shapool-core.md

 ## Job results

-Job result data can be read using SPI interface 1 when `reset_n` is de-asserted.
+Asserting `cs1_n` will cause all devices to stop executing and enter the `DONE` state.

-Asserting `cs1_n` will cause all devices to stop executing.
+Job result data can be read using SPI interface 1 when `reset_n` is de-asserted and once all devices are in their `DONE` state.

-Devices who did not finish their work will return all zeros as a result.
+Devices who did not finish their work will provide all zeros as a result.

 Job result data is typically only read when `ready_n` is asserted by a device.